dior797/Land-locked/README.md

 Features
 -------

--User-friendly interface for browsing and categorizing items<br>
+- User-friendly interface for browsing and categorizing items<br>
--Compatible with all devices<br>
+- Compatible with all devices<br>
--Header and Footer that leads to all the pages<br>
+- Header and Footer that leads to all the pages<br>
--Social media links to get information on the store<br>
+- Social media links to get information on the store<br>
--Light and Dark Mode<br>
+- Light and Dark Mode<br>
--Database for the Products<br>
+- Database for the Products<br>

 Responsiveness